 ☝️ When you're into skincare, you stumble across all sorts of tips.
 Many of these are downright harmful.
 A healthy skepticism is therefore absolutely desirable.
 Before something is allowed into the FIVE skin care tips , it goes through a thorough fact check.
 The importance of antioxidants is well documented by studies.
 Tomato paste is also recommended by dermatologists as an excellent source 1 .

 Lycopene is considered a highly effective antioxidant.
 And you need a constant supply of these substances.
 They protect your cells from oxidative stress .
 This is what happens when free radicals take over.
 They then attack healthy cells.
 This damages your skin in several ways:

 - Oxidative stress impedes skin regeneration.

 - It breaks down bulking proteins like keratin, elastin and collagen.

 These and other consequences of oxidative stress accelerate skin aging.
-The article Antioxidants, free radicals and what they mean for your skin deals with this in detail .
+The article Antioxidants, Free Radicals and What They Do for Your Skin covers this in detail .
 Many antioxidants, which are as effective as possible, stop this destructive chain reaction.
-And that's where the tomato paste comes in.
+And this is where the tomato paste comes in.

 Lycopene is a form of carotenoids.
 This is the reddish plant pigment that is found in many fruits.
 As an antioxidant, however, lycopene has a much stronger effect than its relatives.
-It is said to have a cell protection effect that is around 10 times higher than, for example, beta-carotene2.
+It is said to have a cell protection effect that is around 10 times higher than, for example, beta-carotene 2 .
 There are some fruits that are particularly rich in lycopene.
-These include:
+This includes: